A good shotgun is a powerful defense tool in the right hands. Here are our picks for the best shotguns for home-defense.

-It is reasonably priced, lightweight, very handy, and can hold 6 (5+1) 12 gauge shotgun shells.
-The fact that it is manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent choice for defending your home.
+It is reasonably priced, lightweight, very handy, and can hold six (5+1) 12-gauge shotgun shells.
+The fact that it's manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent shotgun for defending your home.

-One of the biggest problems with using a semi-automatic shotgun for home defense is that they tend to be more finicky than pump-action shotguns about the type of ammunition you use in them.
-However, the Benelli M4 has a self-regulating gas system that is specifically designed to reliably function with a wide variety of shotgun shell length and power levels.
-Add an 18.5″ barrel, a 6 (5+1) shell magazine capacity (which can be increased with an after market magazine extension), a ghost ring sight, and a Picatinny Rail that gives the shooter the option of adding an optic, and you’ve got a very potent shotgun.
+One of the biggest problems with using a semi-auto shotgun for home defense is that they tend to be more finicky than pump-action shotguns about the type of ammo you use in them.
+However, like it's distant relative the Benelli M2, the Benelli M4 has a self-regulating gas system that is specifically designed to reliably function and eject a wide variety of shotgun shell length and power levels.

-It has such an excellent reputation for reliability and durability that it is used by a number of military and police forces all over the world, including the U.S. Marine Corps, where it is known as the M1014.
-With a retail price of around $2,000, the Benelli M4 doesn't come cheap, but it is one of the best home defense shotguns money can buy.
+The Benelli M4 has such an excellent reputation for reliability and durability that it's used by a number of military and law enforcement forces all over the world, including the U.S. Marine Corps (where it's known as the M1014).
+With an MSRP of around $2,000, the Benelli M4 doesn't come cheap, but it's one of the best home-defense shotguns money can buy.

 No list of the best home defense shotguns would be complete without a Remington 870.
-The pump-action 870 is the best selling shotgun of all-time for good reason: it works.
-Though Remington makes several synthetic “tactical” versions of the venerable 870, there is no rule stating that a good home defense shotgun can’t have a wood stock.
+The pump-action 870 is the best-selling shotgun of all time for good reason: it works.
+That's why it is such a popular shotgun for hunters, police and people who want a reliable shotgun to defend themselves from both 2- and 4-legged predators.